 Guiding Principle: The MScOT program’s professional conceptual framework embodies notions of ‘health through occupation’ and ‘scholarly-practitioner’ and is responsive to new and emerging theories in occupational science.

 We are committed to advancing knowledge through excellence in research.
 As scholarly-practitioners, occupational therapists are expected to maintain a practice based on evidence, one aspect of which is current research.
-We aim to graduate students with skills in contributing to programs of research and in the translation and utilization of research, leading to the advancement of knowledge supporting the profession.
+“Evidence-based occupational therapy is client-centred enablement of occupation that is based on client information, critical review of relevant research, expert consensus, and past experience” (CAOT, 1999/2009; Law & MacDermid, 2008).
+“Occupational therapists believe that evidence-based practice is a major element of what is now described as best practice”.
+(CAOT 1999/2009, para 2).
+Thus, we aim to graduate students with skills in contributing to programs of research and in the translation and utilization of research, leading to the advancement of knowledge supporting the profession.

-Our professional conceptual framework provides the foundational philosophy and values statements of the Program and that inform our curriculum.
-Each of the values that are part of our professional conceptual framework is rooted in current and emerging occupational theory and practice and is encompassed in our values statements below.
+Our professional conceptual framework provides the foundational philosophy and values statements of the Program that inform our curriculum.
+Our professional conceptual framework embodies values that are deeply rooted in both current and emerging occupational theory and practice, as reflected in the following value statements:

 - Professionalism: We value professionalism and are committed to fostering its development throughout the MScOT Program.